Governance of AI Fellowship

 Given the multidisciplinarity of our work, we are interested in candidates from a broad set of disciplines including International Relations, Public Policy, Political Science, History, Economics, Sociology, Law, Philosophy, Mathematics, and Computer Science.
 Technical expertise in or familiarity with machine learning is useful but not required.
 We are also interested in candidates with policy-making experience.

 Previous successful applicants have been postdocs, PhD students, and particularly promising Master’s students.
-Senior researchers interested in collaborating – for whom the Fellowship is not a good option – can express their interest via email@example.com.
+Senior researchers interested in collaborating – for whom the Fellowship is not a good option – can express their interest to Anne.

-Exemplifying the broad set of topics we cover, current researchers at the Centre for the Governance of AI address for example:
+Exemplifying the broad set of topics we cover, current researchers work on:

 - Long-run possibilities for beneficial global governance of advanced AI